Recurring transaction guide

 As you add additional recurring transactions, the recentRecurrences array will be updated with the new transactions, up to a maximum of 5.

-In addition to predicting recurring transactions, Spade also uses historical transactions to find recurring patterns.
-For example, if you send transactions for a user on 2024-07-01, 2024-08-01, 2024-09-01, and 2024-10-01, all with similar amounts, Spade will use the historical data to determine if the transaction is recurring.
+In addition to predicting recurring transactions, we also use historical transactions to find recurring patterns.
+For example, if you send transactions for a user on 2024-07-01, 2024-08-01, 2024-09-01, and 2024-10-01, all with similar amounts, we will use the historical data to determine if the transaction is recurring.
 If so, it will mark the last transaction as recurring, and the intervalType will be set to monthly.

 Troubleshooting